 WATCH our 2-min video with award-winning nature photographer and naturalist, Steve Parish OAM, on how nature teaches us three skills kids need most in the age of climate change.

 ...
 What do children need most in the digital age?

 ...
 How prepared is the next generation to face the greatest challenges of our time?

 New research by Planet Ark, titled Learning from Trees - Life Lessons for Future Generations, sponsored by Toyota Australia, makes a strong case for the importance of outdoor learning.
 Read the Full Report (25pages, 7.5MB pdf) or the Key Findings (4pages, 1.5MB pdf)

 As "Australia's largest nature care event," Tree Day continues to maximise everyone's involvement in growing the local green canopy.
 Running or supporting a Tree Day planting will cool and beautify neighbourhoods, bring nature to communities, and have environmental benefits for years to come.

 Showcase and improve a local park, garden, sports field, bushland, foreshore or catchment area.

-• Schools Tree Day is Friday 29th July and
+• Schools Tree Day is Friday 27th July